ehmicky/cross-platform-node-guide/README.md

 [own restrictions](https://en.wikipedia.org/wiki/Comparison_of_file_systems#Limits)
 when it comes to naming files and paths.

-Portable filenames need to avoid:
+Cross-platform filenames need to avoid:

 - any other characters but `a-z`, `0-9`, `-._,=()`
 - starting with `-`